 Did you have a narcissistic mother?

-Mothers not on the disorder, love and nurture, yes they make mistakes, but they do their best to make you feel, secure, safe, loved, cared for and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.
+Mothers not on the disorder, love and nurture, yes they make mistakes, but they do their best to make their children feel secure, safe, loved, cared for and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.

-When you’re raised with a narcissistic mother, it doesn’t turn out this way, often left depressed, empty and broken, then falling into a relationship after relationship with narcissistic people.
-You grow up believing you are unlovable.
+When you’re raised with a narcissistic mother, it doesn’t turn out this way, often left feeling, hurt, frustrated, invalidated, depressed, empty and broken, then falling into a relationship after relationship with narcissistic people, as you grow up believing you are unlovable.

 When you’re growing up, you look up to your parents as role models.
 If they were narcissistic, you developed a coping mechanism to survive.